 Whether you’re visiting Lanai for a day trip or for an extended vacation, find an itinerary of must see and must do attractions and activities to fit your schedule.

 Most who take the ferry from Lahaina for a day-trip to Lanai inevitably long to come back.
-Many visit for the day to play at Lanai’s world-class golf courses, the Manele Golf Course and the Experience at Koele.
+Many visit for the day to play at Lanai’s world-class golf course, the Manele Golf Course.

 For others, Hulopoe Bay is a mandatory stop, once named America’s Best Beach and fronting the Four Seasons Resort Lanai.
 Swim, sunbathe and take a short hike past the tide pools to Puu Pehe (Sweetheart Rock).
 Then travel to the cool uplands of Lanai City for shopping, lunch and for a peek at the Four Seasons Resort Lanai, The Lodge at Koele.
 During the winter and early spring be sure to look for humpback whales on your ferry ride back to Maui.